ecpieritz/ecpieritz/README.md

 [![LinKedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/ecpieritz/) [![Instagram](https://img.shields.io/badge/Instagram-E4405F?style=for-the-badge&logo=instagram&logoColor=white)](https://www.instagram.com/ecpieritz) ![Visitor](https://visitor-badge.laobi.icu/badge?page_id=LeticiaHBH.LeticiaHBH)

-Hi! :v: My name is Emilyn, I'm 34 years old and I live in the state of Pará/Brazil.
+Hi! :v: My name is Emilyn, I'm 35 years old and I live in the state of Pará/Brazil.

-I have a professional trajectory of 10 years as a feashion designer and in 2020 I successfully transitioned to front-end development.
+I have a professional trajectory of 10 years as a feashion designer and in 2020 I successfully transitioned to frontend engineer.

 - Associate degree in Analysis and Systems Development at Uniasselvi
 - Postgraduate in Front-end Development at Anhanguera
 - Creation and improvement of websites, systems, e-commerces, and email marketing
 - Responsive development and SEO best practices
 - Experience working with Scrum and Kanban methodologies
-- 6+ years of experience as a Front-end Developer
+- 6+ years of experience as a Frontend Engineer
 - 40+ projects delivered
 - 2k+ cups of coffee consumed ☕